SAP/project-kernseife/installation-guide.md

 # How to install the Kernseife ATC Check

 ## Prerequisits
+* ABAP Test Cockpit (ATC) on a system with SAP S/4HANA 2023 (or higher)

+* As this check is based on the "3-Tier Model" Check, it is necessary to have [SAP Note 3565942](https://me.sap.com/notes/3565942) implemented in your system.

-* Kernseife Classification Json File
+* Kernseife Classification JSON File

 * Authorizations
 All which is included in the Standard Role: SAP_SATC_QE